DS4PS/ms-prog-eval-data-analytics/courses.md

 # Core Courses

 Online courses are 7.5 weeks long and organized as two sessions (A and B) each semester.
+A full-time student could complete the program by taking courses in this order: